buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

    :language: yaml
    :emphasize-lines: 10,24,25-28

-In the first test, we use ``mode: and`` which implies all status check are evaluated logical AND, we expect this test to PASS.
+In the first test, we use ``mode: all`` which implies all status check are evaluated logical AND, we expect this test to PASS.
-In the second test, we use ``mode: or`` where status check are evalued as logical OR which is the default behavior.
-Note if ``mode`` is not specified, it is equivalent to ``mode: or``.
+In the second test, we use ``mode: any`` where status check are evalued as logical OR which is the default behavior.
+Note if ``mode`` is not specified, it is equivalent to ``mode: any``.
 In second test, we expect this to pass because **regex** check will PASS however, the **returncode** check will fail.
-If we had changed this to ``mode: and`` then we would expect this test to fail.
+If we had changed this to ``mode: all`` then we would expect this test to fail.

 Shown below is the output of running this test.